joshuasundance-swca/llamacpp-langchain-neuralbeagle-demo/README.md

 I was able to use `llama-cpp-python` _without_ my GPU, and it took me a couple installs before it was really loading all of the layers onto the GPU.
 It was still fast without the GPU, but that's not the point. ;)

 I'm using an NVIDIA RTX A4000 laptop GPU.
 I will be compiling `llama-cpp-python` instead of using the "usual" `pip install` because I _think_ this is a more reliable method.
-I will be using the cuBLAS backend, but you can other backends for AMD or Apple or whatever (more or this later).
+I will be using the cuBLAS backend, but you can use other backends for AMD or Apple or whatever (more or this later).

 I will also describe an issue I had with a missing dll, and offer troubleshooting advice for that.